 Liveries Skills Initiative

-• Establish a joined-up and holistic information exchange able to provide details about training possibilities and maximise access to key influencers particularly in government.
+• Developing a joined‑up, holistic information exchange to improve awareness of training pathways and enhance access to key influencers, particularly in government.

-• Encourage formation of new industry clusters to reflect post pandemic opportunities.
+• Encouraging the formation of new industry clusters designed to reflect emerging post‑pandemic economic opportunities.

-• Nurture within all Livery Companies that culture of genuine lifelong learning, with a focus on activity for young people and those currently not in employment.
+• Embedding a culture of lifelong learning across all Livery Companies, with a strong focus on young people and those currently unemployed.

 Documents relating to the Survey and Event –